Thai Girlfriend, Real Job, Fake University Student

-Note: All names have been changed to protect the identity of individuals and businesses.
+Note: Names have been changed to protect the identity of individuals and businesses.
 (Notably, the victim of this case posted several messages on a public internet messageboard in a discussion he started detailing this case further from his perspective, for the general public, using his real name.)

 This case study is one of a Thai girlfriend with a "bad girl result", even though it actually falls into the "missing person" class of cases.
 It has many elements all in one case:

-In late November 2002, Thailand Private Investigations received an inquiry to find a "missing person".
-The man, William, was a 30 year old Singapore professional looking for a young Thai lady, Noy, who he had known for 2 years and who was scheduled to graduate from Ramkamhaeng University in February 2003, according to her communications.
+Thailand Private Investigations received an inquiry to find a "missing person".
+The man, William, was a 30 year old Singapore professional looking for a young Thai lady, Noy, who he had known for 2 years and who was scheduled to graduate from Ramkamhaeng University, according to her communications.
 Major: Hotel Management.
 William and Noy had planned to spend two weeks together at the end of December, but William had suddenly lost all contact with Noy in mid-October, receiving no replies in email and getting only voice mail on the mobile phone from that point onward.
+She said she would graduate in February.

-William was worried sick that Noy had been in an accident, and was planning to come to Bangkok to find her but couldn't do the search trip at that particular time.
+William was worried sick that Noy had been in an accident (such as on a motorcycle), and was planning to come to Bangkok to find her but couldn't do the search trip at that particular time.
 He realized that he would need some reliable Thai help anyway (given language and general Thailand familiarity issues), and decided to engage the services of a skilled private investigator.

 Here was what the facts boiled down to: